tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

 For applications _not_ written in Go, the two remaining options are the "socket" protocol (another variation on varint-prefixed protobuf messages over an unstructured stream) and gRPC.
-It would be nice if we could get rid of one of these to reduce (unneeded?) optionality, and the "socket" protocol is the most obvious choice. gRPC is more complex, but is already widely used in the rest of the ecosystem (including the Cosmos SDK).
+It would be nice if we could get rid of one of these to reduce (unneeded?) optionality.

+Since both the socket protocol and gRPC depend on protocol buffers, the "socket" protocol is the most obvious choice to remove.
+While gRPC is more complex, the set of languages that _have_ protobuf support but _lack_ gRPC support is small.
+Moreover, gRPC is already widely used in the rest of the ecosystem (including the Cosmos SDK).

-The main question is whether requiring gRPC imposes an undue burden on the authors of applications in languages without good gRPC support.
-I propose that this is not a large constituency -- and if some important use case does arise later, it would not be too difficult for that application author to write a little proxy (in Go) that bridges the convenient SDK APIs into a simpler protocol.
+If some use case did arise later that can't work with gRPC, it would not be too difficult for that application author to write a little proxy (in Go) that bridges the convenient SDK APIs into a simpler protocol than gRPC.

 **Design principle:** It is better for an uncommon special case to carry the burdens of its specialness, than to bake an escape hatch into the infrastructure.